processone/docs.ejabberd.im/content/admin/guide/oauth.md

 oauth_expire: 3600
 ```

-In the previous case, tokens expires after an hour.
+In the previous example, tokens expire after an hour.
 All commands in
 categorie `user` are exposed.
 Admin access is granted to users that
 can pass the `configure` access rule defined in the config file.